 You must also receive a specified minimum salary because of your work at the research institution in order to be able to prove that you can cover the costs of your stay in Austria.
 Another option is to prove that you have other financial means at your disposal (e.g., private funds) to cover the costs of your being in Austria.

 Is the Settlement Permit – Researcher not an option for you because, for example, you will not work for a recognised research facility?
 In this case, under certain circumstances (depending on your qualifications and planned activity), a Red-White-Red – Card or Blue Card could be an attractive alternative for you.

 - Passport photo fulfilling EU criteria (not older than six months)

 - Personal documents:

-- Police clearance certificate (“Strafregisterbescheinigung”), no more than three months old
+- Police clearance certificate (“Strafregisterbescheinigung”), no more than 3 months old

 - Work-related documents:

-- Proof of successfully concluded studies (doctorate/PhD or university diploma providing access to the doctoral programmes)
+- Proof of successfully concluded studies (doctorate/PhD or university diploma providing access to the doctoral programs)

 - Hosting agreement

 Validity, extension, family reunification

 After these 2 years, you can obtain a Red-White-Red – Card Plus, which in turn gives you unrestricted access to the Austrian labour market.
 In this case, you are no longer bound to a specific employer and can freely decide whether you want to work as a salaried employee or on a self-employed basis.